-Meets MN Transfer Curriculum Goal Areas 5 and 7 - History/Social, Behavioral Sciences, Human Diversity.
+Meets MN Transfer Curriculum Goal Areas 5: History and The Social and Behavioral Sciences and 7A: Human Diversity.
 This course analyzes Marriage and Family from a sociological perspective.
 The course examines how historical changes, social contexts, economics, gender roles, and social policies affect how we form and maintain families.
 Marriage and family are looked at from both theoretical and practical perspectives.
-Throughout the course, students will look carefully at variations in family structures and experiences across race, class, gender, age, and sexuality.
+Throughout the course, students will look carefully at variations in marriage and family structures and experiences across cultures including race, class, gender, age, sexuality, and different abilities.

-- \ Analyze an understanding of a variety of sociological theories of marriage and family and their application to current trends and events. - \ Identify research methods used by sociologists to study marriage and family. - \ Examine historical changes in the institutions of marriage and family. - \ Analyze the role of love and intimate relationships in society. - \ Analyze the impact of gender, race, ethnicity, class, and sexual orientation on family dynamics. - \ Examine child-rearing practices and parenting trends. - \ Examine the dynamics of power, violence, and abuse within intimate and family relationships. - \ Analyze the effect of social policies on marriage and family.

-Prerequisite(s): ENGL1308 and one of the following: READ0900, READ1112 or ESOL0920, or Appropriate Placement Score.
+- Analyze a variety of sociological theories of marriage and family. - Analyze the application of theories of marriage and family to current trends and events - Identify research methods used by sociologists to study marriage and family. - Examine historical changes in the institutions of marriage and family. - Analyze the impact of gender, race, ethnicity, class, sexual orientation, and different abilities on marriage and family dynamics. - Examine the impact of varying child rearing practices and parenting styles. - Examine the dynamics of power, violence, and abuse within intimate and family relationships. - Analyze the effect of social policies on the institutions of marriage and family.
+Prerequisite(s): ENGL1308 and one of the following: READ0900, READ1308 or ESOL1120, or appropriate placement score.